rmaicle/rmaicle.github.io/_posts/database/2015-11-03-PostgreSQL in Manjaro Linux.md

 First, I'm using a Manjaro Linux, an Arch-based Linux distro, where I wanted to run a [PostgreSQL](http://www.postgresql.org/) 9.4.5 local database for development.

+1. Database Server Setup
+2. PostgreSQL Version
+3. Connecting to the Database

 ## Database Server Setup

 ##### User &nbsp;`postgres`